-In 2026, regulatory environments and platform filters are stricter than ever.
-Senders who ignore legal boundaries (such as GDPR or CAN-SPAM regulations) or use extensions that violate platform terms risk heavy legal fines and permanent account bans.
+In 2026, regulators and platform filters are stricter than they were a few years ago.
+Teams that ignore GDPR or CAN-SPAM, or that use extensions that violate platform terms, risk fines and permanent account bans.

 The General Data Protection Regulation regulates how companies process personal data connected to people in the European Union.
 In B2B outbound, personal data can include a work email, LinkedIn profile URL, job title, company affiliation, message history, or a note about why you think the person is a fit.

 The practical question is not "can we message anyone in Europe?"
-The real question is whether you can explain why this specific person, in this specific role, has a professional reason to hear from you.
+It is whether you can explain why this specific person, in this specific role, has a professional reason to hear from you.
 If your only answer is "they match a broad job title," the campaign is too loose.

 This is why the ICP definition matters for compliance, not just conversion.
 A narrow ICP lets you show that the outreach is tied to the recipient's job responsibilities.
 A vague ICP creates a legal and reputational problem because you cannot explain the necessity of processing their data.